kenmurithi/myFirstRepo/README.md

 # myFirstRepo
-The first Github Repo I created during  Programming for Biologist Class
+The first Github Repo I created during  Programming for Biologist Class.

+Adding a new line